KowalskiPiotr98/RandomMediaPlayer/README.md

 # RandomMediaPlayer
 Media player that randomly chooses something from selected directory.

-In very early staged os side-project hell.
+In very early stages of side-project hell.